-AMD is the leading cause of vision loss in the USA.
+Age-related Macular Degeneration (AMD) is the leading cause of vision loss in the USA.
 This devastating condition begins when abnormal deposits called drusen form under the retinal pigment epithelium (RPE) in the macular region of the retina.
 Drusen disrupt RPE cells and weaken the overlying retina to cause diminished vision.
 Stem cell research can benefit AMD patients in two ways.
 New RPE cells can be made from embryonic stem cells (ESC) and then injected under the retina to replace damaged RPE.
-This stem cell based replacement therapy restores vision in animal models of AMD.
+This stem cell-based replacement therapy restores vision in animal models of AMD.
 Our work at NSCI, as part of the Retinal Stem Cell Consortium, aimed to determine the optimal type of stem cell for replacement of damaged RPE.
 We have discovered a unique, human RPE stem cell (RPESC) and are working to ascertain that the RPESC is a safe and effective stem cell for replacement therapy of AMD.
 This project is progressing and we are close to filing for an Initial New Drug (IND) Application with the FDA.

-- Jeffrey Stern, S. Temple, and S. De, Retinal Repair by Stem Cell Transplantation, in Stem Cell Frontiers in Regenerative Medicine and Gene-based Therapy edited by Alexander Battler and Jonathan Leor, Springer-London.
+- Jeffrey Stern, S. Temple, and S. De, Retinal Repair by Stem Cell Transplantation, in Stem Cell Frontiers in Regenerative Medicine and Gene-based Therapy, A. Battler and J. Leor, Editors.
+2006, Springer: London.

 - Jeffrey Stern, M. Radosevich, and S. Temple, Stem Cell Replacement Therapy in Stem Cell Summit Report 2009.